 Well, I found what we came here to seek, the creature said.

 So there is a prospect here after all?

 Yes, and quite powerful.

 Should we go recruit?

 No, I do not think that will be necessary.
 She needs little persuasion.
-I can have another Incubator do the job.
+I can have another Incubator do the job, if necessary.

-Mami stopped waving and continued onward, trying to ignore the gawking pedestrians, many of whom had stopped and were yelling patriotic things at her.
+Mami stopped waving and continued onward, trying to ignore the gawking pedestrians, many of whom had stopped to take pictures with their optical implants.

 Despite the situation, I can't help but feel a little relieved.
 I never like recruiting.